 - Diva Thin Muffin Pigeen (female, b.
 July 30, 1979)

-In a 1975 interview, Frank Zappa talked a bit about his kids’ unorthodox names:
+In this interview from 1975 — years before Diva arrived — Frank Zappa talked a bit about his kids’ unorthodox names:

 Cohen: Son or daughter?

 Cohen: What are your other children’s names?

 Cohen: What do you call her around the house?

 Zappa: I call her Moon and I call Dweezil ‘Dweezil’ and I call Ahmet ‘Ahmet.’